WordPress/gutenberg/docs/blocks/creating-dynamic-blocks.md

 ## Rendering block markup with PHP

 Dynamic blocks can be used in order to control the markup of your block with PHP.
-This is useful as if you decide to change your blocks markup, you won't have to go back and re-save all the posts which use that block, in order for your blocks markup change to be reflected on all posts.
+This is useful as if you decide to change your block's markup, you won't have to go back and re-save all the posts which use that block, in order for your block's markup change to be reflected on all posts.

 {% ESNext %}
 ```js